surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Privacy & Share Option

-Save the dashboard report, below are the available saving options for dashboard.
+You can securely save aned share the dashboard

 - **Report Name** name identifier for saving the report ( BiPlus allows you to use special character but does not  support any spaces )
 - **Title**  label for the report the way you want it to appear